Ravi Naik: Stint as Chief Minister

 Ravi Naik was elected again to the Goa Assembly in the state election of 2017, this time with a margin of 3000 votes.
 He was a member of five member Congress Legislative Party (CLP) of Goa and remained with the party during the two-thirds split in the CLP in 2019 where 10 MLAs defected to the ruling BJP.

 Naik was re-elected in 2022 state election as a BJP candidate.

 National Parliament, Goa opposition, Deputy Chief Minister

 In 1998, after a loss in local politics, he was elected to the national Indian parliament.
 In 1999, he took over as Leader of the Goa Opposition, and between 2000 and 2002 he was Deputy Chief Minister in the then Bharatiya Janata Party government in Goa.
 "I have not been in elections from yesterday or today.
-I've been in politics since 1967... and we were against the merger (of Goa into Maharashtra)," Naik said (in Konkani) in the Prudent TV interview below.
+I've been in politics since 1967... and we were against the merger (of Goa into Maharashtra)," Naik said (in Konkani) in the Prudent TV.

 His son Roy Naik has also been involved in local politics.